jredfox/evilnotchlib/README.md

 GuiFurnace(fixed gui going out of bounds of integer thus displaying data wrong) notch drops apples again
+ItemToolTip Enchantment Fix(if text breaks manually uses enchantment name and roman numeral generator or integer) Fixed Player Head Being on backwards when teleporting to them Fixed Player shoulders not syning when using /tp,teleport,tpdim

+BlockEntityTag fixes:
-ItemToolTip Enchantment Fix(if text breaks manually uses enchantment name and roman numeral generator or integer) BlockEntityTag fixes: sync client changes on the same tick rather then later,don't have to be in creative make sure client that placed the spawner ignores the next packet
+sync client changes on the same tick rather then later,don't have to be in creative make sure client that placed the spawner ignores the next packet